-Eleven originator biologics are currently licensed for treatment of psoriasis and approved by NICE.
-These comprise four inhibitors of TNF (Cimzia, Enbrel, Humira, Remicade), three IL-17A inhibitors (Cosentyx, Kyntheum, Taltz), three IL-12 inhibators (Ilumetri, Skyrizi, Tremfya) and one IL12/23 p40 inhibitor (Stelara).
-As the patents on these molecules expire, biosimilar agents are being developed, and currently biosimilars of adalimumab, etanercept and infliximab and approved in the UK and ROI are in clinical use.
-Other biologic agents are being evaluated for psoriasis (e.g. bimekizumab) and if these are licensed they could be integrated into the register.
+Twelve originator Biologics are currently licensed for treatment of psoriasis and approved by NICE.
+These comprise of four inhibitors of TNF (Cimzia, Enbrel, Humira, Remicade), fourIL-17A inhibitors (Cosentyx, Kyntheum, Taltz and Bimzelx), three IL-2312 inhibators (Ilumetri, Skyrizi, Tremfya) and one IL12/23 p40 inhibitor (Stelara).
+As the patents on these molecules expire, biosimilar agents are being developed, and currently biosimilars of adalimumab, etanercept and infliximab are approved in the UK and ROI and are in clinical use.
+Other biologic agents are being evaluated for psoriasis and if these are licensed they could be integrated into the register.
 Biologic agents are generally free from the traditional end organ toxicities of existing systemic agents but have other common side effects such as infusion reactions, injection site reactions and development of antidrug antibodies.; additional rare side effects include serious infection e.g. tuberculosis, cardiac failure and demyelinating disease.
-They offer considerable benefits in safety and quality of life for those with moderate to severe psoriasis but questions remain regarding long-term safety, safety in particular circumstances (e.g. pregnancy and childhood), optimal treatment sequence, relative drug survival, and the use of co-therapies Although some of these questions might be answered by carefully designed randomised controlled trials, there will inevitably be many uncertainties about the "real world" use of these therapies and much is being learned from registries.
+They offer considerable benefits in safety and quality of life for those with moderate to severe psoriasis but questions remain regarding long-term safety, safety in particular circumstances (e.g. pregnancy and childhood), optimal treatment sequence, relative drug survival, and the use of co therapies Although some of these questions might be answered by carefully designed randomised controlled trials, there will inevitably be many uncertainties about the "real world" use of these therapies and much is being learned from registries.
 To date BADBIR has published, in the scientific literature, analyses of the demographics of patients receiving systemic and biologic treatment in the UK and Republic of Ireland, the frequency of associated co-morbid diseases (Iskander et al. 2015), the factors influencing treatment selection (Davison et al.), drug survival of first biologic (Warren et al.), and the impact of treatment on health-related quality of life (Iskander et al. 2017).
 Comparable registries have been set up for biologic treatment of psoriasis and other immune-mediated inflammatory diseases.
 In Europe, several of these registries are affiliated to PSONET to facilitate collaboration, for instance to investigate rare but potentially important side effects that are beyond the power of individual country registries to identify, and to replicate observations between cohorts.

-2.1 Rationale for the inclusion of children Use of Biologic Therapy and Conventional Systemic Therapy in Children
+2.1 Rationale for the inclusion of children